Comparing Blue Owl Capital Co. III (OBDE) and The Competition

 |14

 Blue Owl Capital Co.
-III currently has a consensus price target of $16.00, suggesting a potential upside of 0.03%.
-As a group, “Holding & other investment offices” companies have a potential upside of 98.31%.
+III currently has a consensus target price of $16.00, indicating a potential downside of 1.54%.
+As a group, “Holding & other investment offices” companies have a potential upside of 74.06%.
 Given Blue Owl Capital Co.
-III’s rivals higher possible upside, analysts plainly believe Blue Owl Capital Co.
+III’s rivals higher possible upside, analysts clearly believe Blue Owl Capital Co.
 III has less favorable growth aspects than its rivals.

 Profitability